josehu07/josehu07.github.io/_posts/2020-07-05-blockchain-essential-ideas.md

 enable_math: "enable"
 ---

 The name *Blockchain* has been a hot word in the past few years.
-Despite the controversy behind some of its applications such as virtual concurrency, blockchain itself is actually an appealing proposal towards *decentralized trust* over the Internet.
+Despite the controversy behind some of its applications such as virtual currency, blockchain itself is actually an appealing proposal towards *decentralized trust* over the Internet.
 It is worth looking into when studying modern distributed systems, especially as a good example of the design and implementation of decentralized systems.

 ## Centralized Trust vs. Decentralized Trust